Ninja Slayer: Neo-Saitama in Flames announced for Switch

-Overlord: Escape from Nazarick seeing physical release in the west
+Overlord: Escape from Nazarick physical

 November 29: Today, SelectPlay announced that it’s producing a physical version of Overlord: Escape from Nazarick – specifically in Europe.
 It will be available in early 2024.